 Sec.
 901. Office Space Realignment Work Project Authorization - NEW

-Authorizes unexpended funds appropriated for space realignment and optimization as a work project and to not lapse at close of fiscal year and carry forward to FY 2026-27 to assess state facility office space that aligns with workplace planning efforts.
+Designates unexpended funds appropriated for space realignment and optimization as a work project account; purpose of project is to assess state facility office space that aligns with workplace planning efforts.

 Supplemental Recommendations for FY 2021-22 Appropriations